 - Things not always as they seem…

-- In March 2017, a grant was given to a local charity by Lancashire County Council.
-For reasons unknown to us, Labour County Councillor and Knowsley Ward Councillor Nicky Hennessey presented taxpayer funds as a cheque from Labour – but it actually came from every single taxpayer in Lancashire.
+- In March 2017, grants were given to two local charities by Lancashire County Council.
+For reasons unknown to us, Labour County Councillor and Knowsley Ward Councillor Nicky Hennessy presented taxpayer funds as cheques from Labour – but it actually came from every single taxpayer in Lancashire.
+The story reached the national press and not surprisingly Cllr Hennessy was, just for once, lost for words.

 Jobs For The Boys (and Girls)